How much will college cost?

 - Your 529 can be used for student loan repayment up to a $10,000 lifetime limit per individual.1

-- Up to $10,000 annually can be used toward K-12 tuition (per student).1
+- You can use up to $20,000 annually toward K-12 expenses (per student).1

 - You can transfer the funds to another eligible beneficiary, such as another child, a grandchild or yourself.